Arshith9697/Arshith9697/README.md

 -Hello there 👋
 I'm a passionate data enthusiast eager to tackle dynamic projects in Data Science and Analytics.
-Currently, I'm diving deep into Microsoft PowerBI to expand my skill set.
+Currently, I'm diving deep into Microsoft PowerBI and Generative AI to expand my skill set.

 👯 Collaboration:
 I'm on the lookout for opportunities to collaborate on comprehensive end-to-end data science and analytics projects.
 If you have a project in mind, let's connect!